meyerzinn/meyerzinn.tech/content/posts/2023/03/05/rust-operating-system-2.md

 date = 2023-03-05T00:00:00-06:00
 draft = false
 slug = "running-rust-code-on-risc-v-in-qemu"
+toc = true
 +++

+## 📝 Overview

 The goal for this project is to run some code on a RISC-V virtual machine and start learning how to debug it.
+Key terms are **bolded**, and you may want to search online for more information about them.

 ## 🛠️ Setting up the toolchain